 1. Emojis raise CTRs by 124%

-Looking at our own 2017 Q1 data, CleverTap customers saw an average uplift of 124% on click-through rates for push notifications that used emojis.
+We analyzed the open rates from our own 2017 Q1 data, and CleverTap customers saw an average increase in open rates of 124% for push notifications that used emojis.

 2. Emojis boost conversions by 9%

 Including emojis in push notifications with a clear and simple call-to-action can raise the number of users who click the CTA by 9%.